 Developmental Editing helps you fine tune the sequence and the order of your book.
 Have you presented the information in a format that makes sense to the reader; does each piece of information build upon previous material?
 If you’ve had a few people read drafts of your book and they’re confused, you need developmental editing.
 A developmental editor may even be able to help you uncover features in your work that will create a powerful experience for your readers.

-Copy Editing can help you turn a decent book into a highly marketable success by making your manuscript lively and enjoyable to read.
-A copy editor will help you create clear, concise information that your reader can easily follow with the style and voice that best fits your book.
+Line Editing can help you turn a decent book into a highly marketable success by making your manuscript lively and enjoyable to read.
+A line editor will help you create clear, concise information that your reader can easily follow with the style and voice that best fits your book.

 Proofreading ensures that correct grammar, spelling and punctuation are used and that all your facts agree with one another.
 A proofreader will also make sure that there is no missing information in your book.